lipstick plant

 Water

-The lipstick plant does best in consistently and evenly moist conditions.
+Water the lipstick plant just enough to keep the soil moist, but not so much that it stays soggy for long periods of time.
 These plants can, however, survive drier conditions as they will dry out a little in nature when rainfall is scarce.

 Feel the soil in your plant’s container to determine whether it needs more water.
 The soil can be left to dry out to about 0.5-1 inch (1.3-2.5cm) below the surface before it will need more water.